 - Enhancing overall well-being

-The nutrition therapy team at our Philadelphia hospital is dedicated to designing nutrition plans that promote these benefits and help you manage related side effects.
+The nutrition therapy team at CTCA in Philadelphia is dedicated to designing nutrition plans that promote these benefits and help you manage related side effects.
 The goal is to help you maintain the strength and stamina you need to continue treatment and get back to your life.